Ring-tailed lemur: Conservation status

 In addition to being listed as endangered in 2014 by the IUCN, the ring-tailed lemur has been listed since 1977 by CITES under Appendix I, which makes trade of wild-caught specimens illegal.
 Although there are more endangered species of lemur, the ring-tailed lemur is considered a flagship species due to its recognizability.
 As of 2017, only about 2,000 ring-tailed lemurs are estimated to be left in the wild, making the threat of extinction far more serious for them than previously believed.

 Ring-tailed lemurs are a common sight at Berenty Private Reserve in southern Madagascar.

-Three factors threaten ring-tailed lemurs.
+Multiple factors threaten ring-tailed lemurs.
 First and foremost is habitat destruction.
 Starting nearly 2,000 years ago with the introduction of humans to the island, forests have been cleared to produce pasture and agricultural land.
 Extraction of hardwoods for fuel and lumber, as well mining and overgrazing, have also taken their toll.
 Today, it is estimated that 90% of Madagascar's original forest cover has been lost.
 Rising populations have created even greater demand in the southwest portion of the island for fuel wood, charcoal, and lumber.
 Fires from the clearing of grasslands, as well as slash-and-burn agriculture destroy forests.
 Another threat to the species is harvesting either for food (bushmeat), fur clothing or pets.
+Ring-tailed lemurs are also subject to predation by invasive species, including feral dogs and forest cats.
 Finally, periodic drought common to southern Madagascar can impact populations already in decline.
 In 1991 and 1992, for example, a severe drought caused an abnormally high mortality rate among infants and females at the Beza Mahafaly Special Reserve.
 Two years later, the population had declined by 31% and took nearly four years to start to recover.

 The ring-tailed lemur resides in several protected areas within its range, each offering varying levels of protection.
 At the Beza Mahafaly Special Reserve, a holistic approach to in-situ conservation has been taken.
 Not only does field research and resource management involve international students and local people (including school children), livestock management is used at the peripheral zones of the reserve and ecotourism benefits the local people.